GabeScott/standard-works-vault/General Conference/1974 October - Integrity.md

 “At that the ruffian grasped him by the hand and said:

 “‘Well, you are the ---- ---- pleasantest man I ever met!
 Shake, young fellow, I am glad to see a man that stands up for his convictions.’”
-(Joseph F. Smith, Gospel Doctrine, Deseret Book Co., 1939 ed., p.
+(Joseph F. Smith, *Gospel Doctrine,* Deseret Book Co., 1939 ed., p.
 518.)

 Abraham Lincoln demonstrated his great integrity in his famous house-divided speech.
-John Wesley Hill, in his book Abraham Lincoln—Man of God, says: “Lincoln showed his independence and tenacity of purpose when he wrote his address accepting the nomination for United States Senator. ...
-This is known as ‘The House Divided Against Itself’ speech.
+John Wesley Hill, in his book *Abraham Lincoln—Man of God,* says: “Lincoln showed his independence and tenacity of purpose when he wrote his address accepting the nomination for United States Senator. … This is known as ‘The House Divided Against Itself’ speech.
 It embodied the historic declaration that the Union could not exist ‘half slave and half free.’
 To his friend, Jesse K. Dubois, Lincoln said:

 “‘I refused to read the passage about the house divided against itself to you, because I knew you would ask me to change or modify it, and that I was determined not to do.
 I had willed it so and was willing, if necessary, to perish with it.
-I would rather be defeated with this expression in the speech ... than to be victorious without it.’”
-(Abraham Lincoln—Man of God, New York and London: G. P. Putnam’s Sons, 1927, p.
+I would rather be defeated with this expression in the speech … than to be victorious without it.’” (*Abraham Lincoln—Man of God,* New York and London: G. P. Putnam’s Sons, 1927, p.
 151.)

 Now it took real courage for Lincoln to leave that “half slave and half free” sentence in his speech.
 He was ambitious, and it seemed that through the Senate was the way to the presidency, but the political climate at the time was not ready for the stand he took on that issue.
 The probability was that the statement would mean defeat in his race for the Senate, and that’s what it turned out to be.
 All this Lincoln well knew; nevertheless, he had the integrity to act in harmony with his convictions.
 Although his course did shut the door to the Senate, fortunately for the country, it later opened the door to the presidency.

 President J. Reuben Clark, Jr., was a man of like integrity.
 As a young man he presided for a short time over the Southern Branch of the State Normal College in Cedar City, Utah.
 He developed a great interest in that institution.

-“Two years later ... his help was solicited to give encouragement to members of the legislature to provide the funds which had been requested by the institution.”
+“Two years later … his help was solicited to give encouragement to members of the legislature to provide the funds which had been requested by the institution.”

-Responding by letter he “explained in utter frankness and candor that he could not support the ... request” for $100,000.
+Responding by letter he “explained in utter frankness and candor that he could not support the … request” for $100,000.

-“‘...
-Frankly and freely,’ he said, ‘I believe you are asking too much. ...
+“‘… Frankly and freely,’ he said, ‘I believe you are asking too much. …

-“‘...
-I have thought the matter over very carefully, and have not been able to see my way clear to honestly recommend to your representatives the appropriation ... you ask. ...
+“‘… I have thought the matter over very carefully, and have not been able to see my way clear to honestly recommend to your representatives the appropriation … you ask. …

 “‘If you would say that you will drop the $100,000 and work for the $54,000 you may count on my active cooperation to the very limit of my poor ability; but if you still reach after the larger amount, you will at once see it will be better if I keep quiet; and I promise you that I shall do that.’

-“The frankness in this letter was to become a distinguishing characteristic of [President] Clark’s correspondence and dealings with men throughout his long career.
+“The frankness in this letter was to become a distinguishing characteristic of \[President\] Clark’s correspondence and dealings with men throughout his long career.
 Although his recommendations many times did not contain what others had hoped to receive, nonetheless his candor and complete honesty contributed greatly to men’s confidence in him for they knew they could depend upon him to say what he really thought.”
-(David H. Yarn, Jr., Young Reuben, Brigham Young University Press, Provo, Utah, pp. 113–14.)
+(David H. Yarn, Jr., *Young Reuben,* Brigham Young University Press, Provo, Utah, pp. 113–14.)

 How glorious, men of the priesthood, it would be if all of us possessed the integrity of a President Kimball, a Nathan Eldon Tanner, a Joseph F. Smith, an Abraham Lincoln, or a J. Reuben Clark, Jr. The Lord expects that from us, his priesthood bearers.

 God help us that we may think about this great quality of integrity and live lives of integrity, I humbly pray, in the name of Jesus Christ.
 Amen.